Ceramics Ireland Triennial Exhibition 2020

 White's Road, Phoenix Park,

 Following on from the success of Touchstone in 2017, we are delighted to announce the 4th iteration in this triennial series now open to the public for viewing until 30th October 2020.
 Please bring a mask.

-Ceramic makers, living in Ireland and Irish makers abroad have been selected by an international jury and will show their work at Farmleigh Gallery, Dublin and a capsule show will travel to Faenza, Italy in September.
+Ceramic makers, living in Ireland and Irish makers abroad were selected by an international jury and will show their work at Farmleigh Gallery, Dublin.

-The exhibition will bring together the diverse applications and approaches to clay practice of leading Irish established and emerging makers.
+The exhibition brings together the diverse applications and approaches to clay practice of leading Irish established and emerging makers.
 Ceramics Ireland view this exhibition as a further stride towards building the reputation and awareness of Irish ceramics practice internationally.

 Annual Selected Exhibition